OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 # Summary

-- We created a modular framework for derivative free trustregion optimization
+- We designed an algorithm for derivative-free trust-region optimization
-- Same code for scalar and least-squares version

 - Performance in noise-free and serial setting is similar to existing optimizers
 - Two ideas for parallelization:
   - Line search
   - Speculative sampling
-- Two ideas for noise handling
+- Two ideas for noise handling:
   - Simulate $\rho_{noise}$ in sampling step
   - Power analysis for acceptance step

+---
+layout: center
+---

+# Next Steps

+1. Improved algorithm comparison for our case study (motivation)

+1. Consider larger benchmarks (e.g., [Cartis and Roberts, 2019]())

+1. Perform replication of published MSM estimations

+1. Combine noisy and parallel

+1. More fine tuning and working on robustness